3F/web.vsSBE/CI/CI.MSBuild.md

 Currently the CI.MSBuild it's only additional wrapper (~50 kb) for work with vsSolutionBuildEvent plugin through [API](../API).
 It means, you should also have this library for work.

-**However**, variant with NuGet also provide a complete version with all libraries for works.
+**However**, [variant with NuGet](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) also provide a complete version with all libraries for works.
 Use any convenient variant for you!

 ### Variant with NuGet ###

+[vsSBE.CI.MSBuild](https://www.nuget.org/packages/vsSBE.CI.MSBuild/) - Complete version(with all libraries), just get and use...

 `nuget install vsSBE.CI.MSBuild -OutputDirectory <path>`

 for example: `nuget install vsSBE.CI.MSBuild -OutputDirectory C:\projectX\Build\bin\`

+**OR**

+Add this utility for your ***.sln** (see [Managing Packages for the Solution](https://docs.nuget.org/consume/package-manager-dialog#managing-packages-for-the-solution)):

+* In Visual Studio: right click on solution -> `Manage NuGet Packages for Solution...`

 That's all.
 Now you can use the vsSolutionBuildEvent with msbuild.
 See below of how to use it.